erikmav/passport-sqrl/README.md

 You can also run the build in the Windows console if you need to by running the command `gulp`.

 ## Unit tests
-A "pure" unit test suite for the passport-sqrl code is build into the build and its failure causes the build to fail.
+A "pure" unit test suite for the passport-sqrl code is under the src/SqrlTests directory and built into the build, and its failure causes the build to fail.

 ## Integration tests
 There is a suite of tests that start up a Node server with Express, passport, and passport-sqrl for integration testing.
 These are not "pure" unit tests but they also cause the build to fail if they are not working.